-Example: We listed an Ypsi condo for $100,000 but some issues came up during inspection so we reduced that price to $95,000 and that was the price it closed for.
+Example: We listed an Ypsilanti condo for $100,000 but some issues came up during inspection so we reduced that price to $95,000 and that was the price we closed for.

 Once a seller and a buyer have agreed to all terms in writing, and fully signed (ratified) their purchase agreement, this is called “opening escrow” which references the third-party title company who will often hold the earnest money deposit while the sale moves forward.

-Also called "get serious money", this is the security a buyer provides in a real estate purchase offer, usually paid in the form of a personal check, which is held by a broker or title company in a trust account to be applied towards the purchase price at closing.
-The buyer offers an earnest to show their earnestness in a property and intention to abide by the terms of the purchase agreement on-time since time is of the essence in most real estate transactions.
+Also called “get serious money“, this is a deposit a buyer provides in a real estate purchase offer, usually paid in the form of a personal check, which is held by a broker or title company in a trust account to be applied towards the purchase price at closing.
+The buyer offers an earnest money deposit (EMD) to show their earnestness in a property and intention to abide by the terms of the purchase agreement on-time since time is of the essence in most real estate transactions.
 Sellers usually want a reasonable earnest money deposit amount in order for them to accept a purchase agreement and take a property off the market while a buyer conducts their due diligence and obtains any necessary financing, inspections, appraisals and any other requirements to close their purchase.
-Depending on contract terms, the EMD can be forfeited or disputed in court if the buyer defaults on the purchase agreement.
+Depending on contract terms, the EMD can be forfeited or subject to legal contest if the buyer defaults on the purchase agreement.